 Instant blockchain payments secured by bitcoin’s hashrate

 Imagine sending a transaction to the mempool and it cannot be doublespent.
-This is the solution created by @Mihailo who is the first person to create a working Crypto-Condition Smart Contract / Consensus with mentoring from Komodo’s lead developer jl777.
+This is the solution created by @Mihailo who is the first person to create a working Custom Consensus module with mentoring from Komodo’s Lead Developer jl777.
 Mihailio opened up a channel (yes, an on-chain channel and a quasi Lightning Network obsoleting technology?) with 100 payments with a value of 10000 satoshi in each payment – and spent one.

 The very basic explanation in three steps is: